 - Snacking throughout the day (fruits and vegetables are fine)

 When it comes to Whittaker’s training there are also a few eating rules you should abide by.
 One of those is a general dedication to the dieting program and the other is avoiding supplements altogether.
 Whittaker says he may take a protein shake every now and then but generally avoids everything else.

 But what about the all-important cheat day?
 Given that you’ve been dieting well, a cheat meal is fine, according to Whittaker.

 “As long as I hit my sessions and training whilst eating 90% clean, a piece of cake here or there won’t kill you.”

 Now for the bad news.
 To attain the flexibility and strength of a UFC fighter, there can be no days off.
 Whittaker trains seven days a week in which there are 22 sessions.

-The hours can vary to as high as five or six hours or one, depending on the training intensity.
-Whittaker’s high performance coach tells us that the alternating drill is what keeps Whittaker in fighting form which balances technique, fitness, endurance and strategy.
+The hours can vary to as high as five or six hours or be as low as one, depending on the training intensity.
+Whittaker’s high-performance coach tells us that the alternating drill is what keeps Whittaker in fighting form which balances technique, fitness, endurance and strategy.

 - Boxing x 1 hour